Mining and Environmental Lawyers

 Recent Experience:

-• Assisted in appeals and representations on behalf of mining house in terms of the Mineral and Petroleum Resources Development Act, 2002 and National Environmental Management Act, 1998;
+• Drafting of numerous appeals and objections on behalf of mining houses in terms of the Mineral and Petroleum Resources Development Act, 2002 and National Environmental Management Act, 1998.

 • Assisted with the drafting of surface use and access agreements as well as co-operation agreements on behalf of a mining house.